 Alongside the Roosters, the South Sydney Rabbitohs are one of only two NSWRL foundation clubs that still play in the top grade of Australian rugby league.
 They are also the oldest, having sprung into existence a week before their Eastern Suburbs rivals.

 It was only a few years ago that South Sydney were on top of the world after breaking a decades-long premiership drought.
-Now, with Wayne Bennett at the helm, the Bunnies have grand plans after consecutive top-four finishes.
+Now, with Wayne Bennett at the helm, the Bunnies have grand plans after a few promising campaigns in a row.

 Will the green and red represent again in September?
 Let’s check out the odds for the 2021 NRL season.